 See the DSA Publications or Forms pages for cited documents.

 The Division of the State Architect (DSA) reviews projects for conformance with structural, fire/life safety, and accessibility requirements.
-Energy efficiency is also reviewed if the project has applied for incentive.
 (Note that all aspects of the projects must comply with all code requirements whether that portion is reviewed by DSA or not.)

 School projects must be designed in accordance with Title 24 of the California Building Standards Code.
 Title 24 is a California amended version of the International Building Code.
 For qualified historical buildings or structures, Part 8 of Title 24 may apply (see Alternative Plan Review Process for Historical Buildings section below).